turbomanage/training-data-analyst/demos/bq/JPTNH.md

 Because the data is coming from BigQuery in the first place, the same results can be obtained much more quickly in BQ because the data never has to leave BQ.
-The following SQL code, courtesy of a couple Google engineers, achieves the exact same results, but much faster.
-In addition, the getPackages() method uses some very clever SQL with UNNEST to emit one row for each level of the package name.
+The following SQL code, courtesy of Stephan Meyn(https://github.com/smeyn), achieves the exact same results, but much faster.
+In addition, the getPackages() method courtesy of Alex Lamana uses some very clever SQL with UNNEST to emit one row for each level of the package name.

-Dataflow python: 13 min
+* Dataflow python: 13 min
-Dataflow Java: 10 min
+* Dataflow Java: 10 min
-BigQuery: ~10 sec
+* BigQuery: 10 sec

 ```
 #StandardSQL

+# JavaProjectsThatNeedHelp.sql
+# Authors: Stephan Meyn, Alex Lamana

 # take a package and break it into subpackages
 # e.g.
 # com.google.package.subpackage is turned into an array of: